juhasev/sample-ninja-help/help-registration-reports.md

 ### Sources tab
 Provides details which recruitment sources are the most active in the past month.

-> These values are recorded using everybody visiting the registration survey.
+> Source statistics includes everybody who started the registration survey

 ### Devices tab
 Provides information of all devices visiting the registration survey.

-> These values are recorded using everybody visiting the registration survey.
+> Device statistics only include confirmed panelists.